 The Successor Agency follows the County's policy guidelines for pooling its cash and investments with the County Treasurer.
 The County Treasurer abides by the Investment Policy Statement (IPS) in investing the Pool's monies.

-(A Component Unit of the County Of Orange, California) Notes To The Financial Statements (Continued) For The Year Ended June 30, 2015
+Notes to the Financial Statements (Continued) For the Year Ended June 30, 2016

-Note 3 - Cash and Investments (Continued)
+Note 3 - Cash and Investments (continued)

 Pooled Cash and Investments